-Instructors must present receipts for reimbursement upon his/her return to the U.S., and are expected to comply with the dates for reconciliation provided by YSS.
+Instructors must present receipts for reimbursement upon his/her return to the U.S. and are expected to comply with the dates for reconciliation provided by YSS.
 YSS asks that all receipts be turned in no later than two weeks after your program's end date.
 If an instructor does not plan to return to New Haven in the immediate future following the program (for example, the instructor will spend the fall semester away from Yale), he/she must make arrangements to return receipts for reimbursement to YSS by mail or through another program instructor.
+Photos of the receipts, with expense details, are also acceptable.
 YSS will provide the instructor with the necessary reimbursement form by e-mail.
 We ask that you e-mail us the completed form for faster processing.
-The form will indicate how to present receipts and currency conversions.
+The form will indicate how to present receipts and currencyconversions.

-VI.
+XI.
 Course Registration, Grading, and Evaluations